Apu KapadiaDirector and Chair, Cybersecurity Risk Management Program

 - B.S. in Computer Science at University of Illinois at Urbana-Champaign, 1998

-Apu Kapadia is an Associate Professor of Computer Science at the Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington.
+Apu Kapadia is a Professor of Computer Science at the Luddy School of Informatics, Computing, and Engineering, Indiana University Bloomington.
 He received his Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in October 2005.
 For his dissertation research on trustworthy communication, he received a four-year High-Performance Computer Science Fellowship from the Department of Energy.
 Following his doctorate, he joined Dartmouth College as a Post-Doctoral Research Fellow with the Institute for Security Technology Studies (ISTS), and then as a Member of Technical Staff at MIT Lincoln Laboratory.

 - Security and Privacy